 How to Get to Alicante

-Arrive by plane: Alicante has an airport that is also used by a budget airline, making it a popular place to visit.
-From the airport, it takes about 10-15 minutes by taxi to get to the city center.
+Arrive by plane: Alicante has an airport used by a budget airline, making it a popular place to visit.
+It takes about 10-15 minutes by taxi to get to the city center from the airport.

 Taxi costs: between 20 and 28€ (after 10 pm, there is an extra fee).